 ##There’s an expression in Spanish ‘como agua en mayo’, for something that comes as a happy relief, be it water to soak dry fields, money or for me an exciting new recipe, ‘Vegan tortilla!’
-As regulars at ‘La Ola Fresca’ will know, it has become my favourite Spring delight but it is great for winter too!
+As regulars at ‘La Ola Fresca’ will know, it has become my favourite Spring delight but it is great for summer too!

 By way of a little industrial espionage, I discovered the recipe at the lively and always tasty ‘La Paca’ bar in Cabanyal followed by a bit of investigating online.
 Sorry to say, chickens, but I prefer these vegan versions… for both the tortilla and the mayonnaise!
 What’s more, replacing the eggs for uber-healthy chickpea flour (gram/harina de garbanzo) will help cut down cholesterol levels and it contains minerals, fibre and proteins.
 It also results in a remarkably eggy consistency.
 As with a normal Spanish tortilla, you can make any variety you like.
 Possibly you have experienced Spanish people can talk at length as to whether the pungent onion should be included or not?
 Well, I vote for yes!